No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Evaluation

 \section{Evaluation}

 To thoroughly evaluate \Sys, we address the following research questions.
-Experiments on provenance graph structure generation were conducted on a machine equipped with Intel Xeon Silver CPU, 128 GB RAM, NVIDIA RTX 3090 GPUs, and Ubuntu 22.04.4 LTS.
-Experiments on text attribute synthesizing were performed on a machine with Intel Xeon Platinum CPU, 512 GB RAM, NVIDIA RTX A6000 GPUs, and Ubuntu 22.04.3 LTS.
+Experiments were performed on a machine with Intel Xeon Platinum CPU, 512 GB RAM, NVIDIA RTX A6000 GPUs, and Ubuntu 22.04.3 LTS.
 The research questions are:

-\textbf{RQ1:} What is the fidelity of synthetic provenance graphs in terms of structural, textual, temporal, and embedding-based characteristics?
+\textbf{RQ1:} What is the fidelity of synthetic provenance graphs in terms of structural, textual, temporal, embedding, and semantic characteristics?